-This course helps future educators measure and evaluate the level of learning their students have achieved and presents fundamental concepts of what constitutes reliable tools and rubrics for measuring students' classroom and clinical performance.
-It explains how to develop a test blueprint, assemble, administer, write and score all types of tests and test questions. and analyze tests and test performance for both classroom and clinical evaluation.
-Concerns such as academic honesty, cheating, and maintaining test security throughout the testing process are discussed as well as guidelines for deterring cheating on both paper and pencil and online exams are included.
-This course offers strategies for evaluating higher cognitive levels of learning (Blooms Taxonomy) and for evaluating written assignments with scoring rubrics.
-In addition, it explores important social, ethical and legal issues associated with testing and evaluation.
-Evaluation strategies used by nurse educators are discussed as well as how they balance the aspects of admission, progression, and retention to ensure good program outcomes.
-Prerequisites & Notes Offered: Spring Credits: 3 details.
+This graduate level course will provide students with a broad overview of biostatistical methods and concepts used in the health sciences.
+The emphasis is on interpretation and concepts rather than calculations or mathematical details.
 Statistical formulas will be kept to a minimum.
 An objective is to provide students with an ability to read the scientific literature in order to critically evaluate study designs and methods of data analysis.
 Basic concepts of statistical inference including hypothesis testing will be reviewed.
 Specific topics will include levels of measurement, frequency distributions, power analysis, reliability and validity and correlations.
 Additional topics will include linear regressions, t-tests, ANOVA, and Chi-Squared analysis.
 Examples of statistical methods will be drawn from the current biomedical literature.

-Prerequisites & Notes Offered:
+Prerequisites & Notes Offered: Spring, Summer, Fall Semester (online)